 GeForce Experience

 Before installing your NVIDIA drivers in this manner, it is essential to determine whether you are upgrading from an AMD card or an NVIDIA card.
-This is crucial because occasionally, drivers may leave specific information in the system’s registry, potentially resulting in complications when switching GPU brands.
+This is crucial because occasionally, drivers may leave specific information in the system’s registry, potentially resulting in problems when switching GPU brands.

 Step 0 – Uninstalling The Previous Drivers

 If you’re switching from an AMD GPU, you will need to delete its drivers.
 You can do this by going to Control Panel, then clicking Add or Remove Programs.
-When the fresh window opens, and the catalog of programs is displayed, click AMD Software.
+When the fresh window opens, and the inventory of programs is displayed, click AMD Software.

 At this point, your machine will run at a low resolution, and you will need to install your drivers in this state.
-The encouraging news is that, at least for now, you have ensured a clean installation.
+The favorable news is that, at least for now, you have ensured a clean installation.

 Step 1 – Preparing For The Installation

 This probably goes without saying, but in order to install drivers for your GPU, you first need to have the executable files on your computer.
-The optimal way to get the latest NVIDIA software (or specific drivers) is to go to NVIDIA’s website.
+The optimal way to get the latest NVIDIA software (or particular drivers) is to go to NVIDIA’s website.

 Step 2 – Installing The Drivers

 If you don’t already have an account, you can create one using your social media credentials or inputting your details manually.
-Either way, after a straightforward registration section, you will be taken to the main page of Experience.
+Either way, after a simple registration section, you will be taken to the main page of Experience.

 We are currently more absorbed in the ‘Drivers’ tab in the upper left of the window.
 After clicking it, you will be given the choice of an express installation or a custom one.

-The Custom Installation will give you supplementary options, but these aren’t necessary for the smooth operation of your graphics card.
+The Custom Installation will give you additional options, but these aren’t necessary for the smooth operation of your graphics card.
 You will also be offered a ‘clean installation‘ option which restores all settings to their defaults and removes any profiles you have created.

 After the process (which is identical to the express installation) is completed, you will have your NVIDIA graphics card drivers set up and can start playing your favorite video games.